This post is sponsored by Cache Valley Creamery. All thoughts and opinions are my own.

 - Dairy Free - Replace the cheese and butter with dairy free alternatives.

-Pile the roast beef slices evenly over the mayo mixture and then spread the caramelized onions on top.
+Layer - Pile the roast beef slices evenly over the mayo mixture and then spread the caramelized onions on top.

-Pour the butter topping over the buns and use a pastry brush to evenly distribute the mixture all over the buns.
+Add Top and Bake - Pour the butter topping over the buns and use a pastry brush to evenly distribute the mixture all over the buns.

 Cover the baking dish with aluminum foil and bake at 350˚ for 20 minutes.
 Remove the foil and bake another 10 minutes until the sandwiches are lightly browned and the cheese is melted.

-If you ever don't recognize a tool or skill that I mention, be sure to look it up in the Glossary of Cooking Terms and Definitions for more information.
+If you don't recognize a tool or skill I mentioned, you can look it up in my Glossary of Cooking Terms and Definitions for more information!

 - Slice the onions thinly so they caramelize evenly and quickly.
 Make sure to stir them occasionally so they do not stick to the bottom of the pan and burn.